6 Positive & Negative Effects Of Single Parenting

 Pique the interest: Talk to your child about her favorite things, from books to sport to music.
 Try to awaken the interest by playing her favorite computer game or sport along with her.

-Positive attention: Smile with her, laugh with her and hug her as much as you can.
-Let her know that you are happy to see her in the morning and when she is back home from her school or child care.
+Positive attention: Smile with them, laugh with them, and hug them as much as you can.
+Let them know that you are happy to see them in the morning and when they are back home from school or child care.

 One on One time: Try to contribute some time for each child.
 It may be a walk, reading a book before bedtime, playing a game or talking.
-You can plan some outing with younger one when elder children are at school.
+You can plan some outings with younger ones when older children are at school.

-Praise: Whenever your child achieves something, praise her.
-Praise for the way he is growing up and coping.
+Praise: Whenever your child achieves something, praise them.
+Praise them for the way they are growing up and coping.
 For instance, you may say, ‘I am proud of your result in academics.’

 You will not have anyone else to back you up, so establishing certain ground rules will help to raise your children without much effort.